tten5/typescript-graphql-demo/README.md

 - Server: `@apollo/server` integrated with ExpressJs
     - Use `graph-ws` and `ws` for WebSocket server
 - Create schema with `@graphql-tools`
-- ORM for Databse: use `Prisma` to access database inside of GraphQL resolvers
+- ORM for Database: use `Prisma` to access database inside of GraphQL resolvers
-- Database: PostgreSql
+- Database: PostgreSQL

 ## How to run

-- First setup
+### 1. First setup
+- Download necessary packages
 ```
 npm install
 ```